Rules

 Organizers can publicly share the following information from the developer’s application:

 Other provided information might be shared with the jury or Indie Cup sponsors.
-Applicants can see who will access each type of data they provide when filling out the application form.
 All submitted information is always available to the organizers of the event.

 Participants retain the ability to edit the information relevant to their Profile page until the end of an edition.